PrgvG/new_project_boilerplate/backend/README.md

 # Backend

-Express backend with TypeScript, Prisma, and MongoDB.
+Express backend with TypeScript, Mongoose, and MongoDB.

 ## Setup